tlwilliams895/gis-devops/docs/_sources/week03/day5/index.rst.txt

 * ES2015 additions
 * Webpack

 You will be required to work with these next week in your project week.
-We don't expect you to know all of them now, but you should feel comfortable working with them next week.
+We don't expect you to have mastered all of them now, but you should feel comfortable working with them next week.

 What went well this week?
 (Which topics did you enjoy, or feel comfortable with?)